rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 ])
 {% endhighlight %}

-In the example we are using levels of subdocuments, i.e. days, hours and minutes.
+In the example we are using many levels of subdocuments, i.e. days, hours and minutes.
 Clearly, all these levels are not mandatory.
 However, in this way we can increase update performance when updating the document.
-Any array is indeed smaller because it contains only a small piece of the whole information.
-Then, MongoDB can walk faster through the array during update process.
+MongoDB can walk faster through an array that contains few elements during the update process.

 Another important thing is that the main document must be inserted into the collection in its full form, which means with all the levels of granularity already filled.
-Clearly, at the beginning, all the fields values in each subdocument will be equal to zero.
+At the beginning, all the fields values in each subdocument will be equal to zero.
 However, this is an important requirement to take into consideration.
 In this way, *no update will cause an existing document to grow or be moved on disk*.
 This fact allows MongoDB to perform better on the collection.